Before you apply for Core Training you should check that you're eligible.

 Appeals

 Appeals against verified scores must be lodged within 72 hours of the scores being sent to applicants.
 Please check your Oriel messages for updates during all stages of the recruitment process.
-Applicants can only request a review of the evidence already submitted; you will not be able to submit any further documentation as part of the appeals process.
+You can only request a review of the evidence already submitted; you will not be able to submit any further documentation as part of the appeals process.
 Your appeal request should clearly explain why you feel that the score should be adjusted, based on the evidence that was initially submitted and verified.
 Appeal requests received after the 72-hour deadline will not be considered.

 Training posts